Robotics-Club-IIT-BHU/Robo-Summer-Camp-20/README.md

          * Starter code
       * SUB PART 2

-      so on ..
+      so on ...

-   Thus, you are expected to go through all the sub parts,read the content and solve all the tasks inorder to complete the respective part.The course is divided into 4 such parts and a team project.The sucessive parts will be updates along durng the course of the camp.
+   Thus, you are expected to go through all the sub-parts, read the content, and solve all the tasks in order to complete the respective part.
+The course is divided into 4 such parts and a team project.
+The successive parts will be updates along during the course of the camp.

-  This camp is open to all IIT (BHU) students and the entire mangement and non-technical queries are addresed using a local social group(Whatsapp).
+  This camp is open to all IIT (BHU) students and the entire management and non-technical queries are addressed using a local social group(Whatsapp).

-  A more detailed overview of the cummer camp structure is provided in this - [pdf](https://github.com/NiranthS/Pybullet-Camp-Part1/blob/master/Camp_Overview.pdf).
+  A more detailed overview of the summer camp structure is provided in this - [pdf](https://github.com/NiranthS/Pybullet-Camp-Part1/blob/master/Camp_Overview.pdf).

-**Any querries related to the technical code/content,**
+**Any queries related to the technical code/content,**
 1. Google till you get it ...
-2. or, Raise a issue in this repositry
+2. or, Raise an issue in this repository
-3. or, post your problems in the whatsapp group mentioned
+3. or, post your problems in the WhatsApp group mentioned
-4. or, feel free to contact the makers of this repositry
+4. or, feel free to contact the makers of this repository
 <!---
 ### Authors & Contributors of this repository:-
 <p align = "center">